solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 repeatedly deploy infrastructure changes.
 This ensures that resources are deployed consistently.

-You can also utilize the Azure CLI to decomplie your ARM templates to Bicept using the following:
+By using the Azure CLI it is possible to decomplie ARM templates to Bicept using the following:

 ``` powershell
 az bicep decompile --file template.json
 ```

-Additionally you can use the [Bicept playground] tool to do similar decompilation of ARM templates.
+Additionally, the [Bicept playground] tool can perform a similar decompilation of ARM templates.

 [Explore the Bicep template benefits]